Skip to main content

 Should I replace my original North End wood siding or repair and repaint?

 Depends on condition.
-Original wood siding 80–120 years old that's largely intact (no rot, secure fastening, paintable surface) can often be repaired and repainted for a tenth of replacement cost — and the original old-growth wood is irreplaceable.
-Original wood with widespread rot, severe paint failure, or that's been previously damaged by insects or moisture warrants replacement.
-Iron Crest assesses condition during consultation and recommends accordingly.
+Original 1×6 cedar lap 80–120 years old that's largely intact (no rot, secure fastening, paintable surface) can often be repaired and repainted for a fraction of replacement cost — and the original old-growth cedar is irreplaceable.
+Original wood with widespread rot, severe paint failure (alligatoring, peeling beyond sandable depth), or that's been previously damaged by insects, water entry, or aluminum-overlay trapped moisture warrants replacement.
+Iron Crest assesses elevation-by-elevation with rot probe testing during consultation.
+Sometimes the right answer is partial replacement of the worst exposures (typically south and west) while preserving the better elevations.

 Can you preserve my original cedar shingle gable accents?

-Will siding replacement affect my home's resale value?
+Will siding replacement affect my home's resale value in the North End?

-Yes, substantially.
-New siding (especially fiber cement with 30-year warranty) is a major positive signal to buyers — eliminates the largest single maintenance worry on an older home.
-North End homes with new Hardie or LP siding typically appraise 80–110% of cost recovery.
-The actual sale-price impact in this neighborhood often exceeds appraisal-based recovery because siding replacement removes a buyer-side concern about deferred maintenance.
+Yes — substantially.
+New Hardie HZ5 ColorPlus siding (with 30-year material warranty) or LP SmartSide (50-year) is a major positive signal to North End buyers — eliminates the largest single maintenance worry on an older District home and signals overall care.
+North End homes with new Hardie or LP siding properly specified to period-correct profile typically appraise at 80–115% of cost recovery.
+Actual sale-price impact in the District's competitive listing environment frequently exceeds appraisal-based recovery because siding replacement removes a buyer-side concern about deferred maintenance and the visible quality signals careful ownership of a historic home.
+HPC-compliant scope (period-correct profile, color, detail) is critical — non-compliant siding actively hurts resale by triggering buyer concern about HPC enforcement.

 Ready to start your North End siding installation project?